The Interpolating Information Criterion for Overparameterized Models: Introduction

 \section{Introduction}

 The task of {\em model selection}, that is, determining which of a prescribed set of candidate models is most suitable in some sense, is fundamental in statistical learning.
-For this task, some of the most important tools in a modern statistician's toolbox are \emph{cross validation} and \emph{information criteria} \cite{konishi2008information}, with the latter being the focus of this work.
-These criteria typically trade off model performance and complexity, providing quantitative tools to inform Occam's razor.
-The {\em Bayesian} formulation of the model selection problem involves prescribing a given {\em prior distribution} on the set of admissible parameters, which has density $\pi$.
-The {\em marginal likelihood} is the normalizing constant of the posterior distribution, and it expresses a given model's preference for the data, interpreted as the probability of the data under the chosen model.
-Its deep connections to both cross validation \cite{fong2020marginal} and PAC-Bayes generalization risk bounds \cite{germain2016pac} make the marginal likelihood an obvious choice as an information criteria.
-When a uniform prior is assumed over a set of candidate models, Bayesian model selection amounts to choosing the model with the largest marginal likelihood.
-In all but the simplest of cases, however, its computation is intractable in practice~\cite{bos2002comparison}.
+Some of the most important model selection tools in a modern statistician's toolbox are \emph{cross validation} and \emph{information criteria} \cite{konishi2008information}, with the latter being the focus of this work.
+Assigning each model a real number, where lower numbers are to be preferred, information criteria typically trade off model performance and complexity, providing practitioners with a quantitative framework to apply Occam's razor~\cite{mackay1992bayesian}.
+Two of the most commonly used information criteria are the \emph{Akaike information criterion} (AIC) \cite{akaike1998information} and the \emph{Bayesian information criterion} (BIC) \cite{schwarz1978estimating}.
+The derivation of the BIC, in particular, considers the {\em Bayesian} formulation of an information criterion.
+This involves prescribing, to a given model, a {\em prior distribution} on the set of admissible parameters, which has density $\pi$.
+The normalizing constant of the posterior distribution is the {\em marginal likelihood} of the data under the chosen model and expresses a given model's preference for the data.
+Deep connections between marginal likelihood, cross validation \cite{fong2020marginal}, and PAC-Bayes generalization risk bounds \cite{germain2016pac}, make the negative log-marginal likelihood (often called the \emph{Bayes free energy}) an obvious choice as an information criterion.
+When all candidate models are weighted equally \emph{a priori}, classical Bayesian model selection amounts to choosing the model with the largest marginal likelihood.

-Two of the most commonly used information criteria are the \emph{Akaike information criterion} \cite{akaike1998information} and the \emph{Bayesian information criterion} (BIC) \cite{schwarz1978estimating}.
-These criteria are constructed in the large data regime as the size of the dataset $N\to\infty$.
-In particular, the BIC is derived as an asymptotic expansion of the $\log$-marginal likelihood.
-However, the underlying Laplace approximation requires invertibility of the Hessian of the log-likelihood, and consequently fails in the singular setting where the number of parameters $d$ in the model exceeds $N$ \cite{wei2022deep}.
-Alternatives suitable for singular models have also been proposed \cite{drton2017bayesian, watanabe2013widely} leveraging the \emph{singular learning theory} pioneered by Watanabe \cite{watanabe2007almost,watanabe2009algebraic}, although these too rely on the large data limit.